kirschbaum-development/laravel-actions/README.md

 ChuckNorris::actUnless($isChuckNorrisPuny, $data);
 ```

 The `$data` is passed into the action's constructor.
-You can pass as many arguments as is needed in your use case.
+You can pass as many arguments as needed in your use case.

 The second two methods, `actWhen` and `actUnless` require a condition as the first variable.
 These work like other Laravel methods such as `throw_if()` and `throw_unless()`.
 Finally, you can pass as many arguments as needed for your action after the condition.